 - 3. How to fix My Passport for Mac not showing up on Mac issue?

 - 4. What to do if My Passport drive is not recognized?

 Why isn't My Passport drive showing up on Mac?

-Sometimes, an external hard drive not showing up in Disk Utility/Finder on Mac is just because the USB cable or the USB port on your Mac is bad.
+Sometimes, an external hard drive not showing up in Disk Utility or Mac just because the USB cable or the USB port on your Mac is bad.
 In addition, the following reasons may also lead to WD external hard drive not showing up or not working.